metaliq/metaliq/create/template/content/intro.md

 Welcome to MetaliQ!

 You are now running a sample full-stack solution.
-The front-end displays the page you're reading as well as configuration options for `package.json` within your project.
-The back-end data service provides queries and mutations for the values in `package.json`.
+The front-end displays the page you're reading as well as configurable portions of your project's `package.json` file.
+The back-end data service provides the supporting queries and mutations for the values in `package.json`.

 This solution demonstrates various capabilities including: